 The HSE will inform any staff/parents who have come into close contact with a diagnosed case via the contact tracing process.
 The HSE will contact all relevant persons where a diagnosis of COVID-19 is made.
 The instructions of the HSE should be followed and staff and pupil confidentiality is essential at all times.

 The Board of Management will require written confirmation from the HSE or the pupil’s GP stating that the pupil does not have COVID-19 or has recovered from COVID-19 before returning to school.

+Please see the protocol for dealing with a suspected cases https://docs.google.com/document/d/1NvEnjMgUBCxPPyW-LT5Bqkvo4aBIkSbMjpTBVwr7kew/edit

 If a staff member displays symptoms of COVID-19 while at school the following are the procedures to be implemented: